What We Believe

 We believe that God calls us to provide for the spiritual needs of all people.
 We strive for lifelong Christian growth through worship, education, fellowship, outreach, stewardship and witness.

 What is an Episcopalian?

-An Episcopalian is a person who belongs to the Protestant Episcopal Church in the United States of America, a branch of the worldwide Anglican Communion, which is composed of those national Churches that recognize the spiritual leadership of the Archbishop of Canterbury.
+An Episcopalian is a person who belongs to the Episcopal Church, a branch of the worldwide Anglican Communion, which is composed of those national Churches that recognize the spiritual leadership of the Archbishop of Canterbury.
 Episcopal refers to government by bishops, and Anglican means of England.

 We are governed by bishops who oversee the Church in particular geographic areas known as dioceses, which are a confederation of equals.
 St. James is a parish in the Diocese of Michigan.
 Because of this autonomy, there is a great variety of styles of worship among Episcopal Churches, but we are held together by basic beliefs: